Studies of twins let us see the contributions that genes, upbringing and culture make to behaviour.

 'Clowns' via www.shutterstock.com

-Random clown sightings are on the rise nationwide, and no one's laughing.
+Random clown sightings don't make everyone laugh.
 A psychologist who has studied creepiness explains why clowns are especially adept at making us squirm.

 An evolutionary psychologist's perspective on Brexit.